kodiweera/HB6207/dblog.md

 Date | Log Entry
 :--- | ---
-Tue Jan 24 10:24:29 EST 2023 | `made meeting with Kodi for SA backuip training` Tue Jan 24 10:21:42 EST 2023 | `Set up meeting with JD at 11am Thursday jan 26`
-Tue Jan 24 10:15:03 EST 2023 | `Testing rsync script for 2026-10`
+Tue Jan 24 10:55:39 EST 2023 | `add to do how to modify acl on discovery recursively` Tue Jan 24 10:24:29 EST 2023 | `made meeting with Kodi for SA backuip training` Tue Jan 24 10:21:42 EST 2023 | `Set up meeting with JD at 11am Thursday jan 26` Tue Jan 24 10:15:03 EST 2023 | `Testing rsync script for 2026-10`